jywebs/GitHub_interview/Q1/README.md

-Contains the research and questions for Email response Question 1
+Contains the research and potential clarifying questions for Email response Question 1

 # Question 1:
 We’re trying to standardize our branching strategies across teams.
 Team A is currently doing Git flow while Team B is doing Trunk-based Development.
 Which one is better?
 Which one should we pick?